ymoch/preacher/docs/user/intro.rst

 ---------------------------

 - `Postman`_ gives rich insights on Web APIs.
-  On the other hand, testing with CLI applications and configuration files is more suitable for CI automation.
+  On the other hand, test cases are written in JavaScript, which is very flexible but not declarative.
+  Additionally, the continuous automation is complicated and overdoing: writing test codes in Postman GUI, exporting and running them by `Newman`_.
 - `Tavern`_ is more suitable for testing HTTP interactions.
   It seems to be more suitable for testing simple systems or testing without real backends than Preacher because of simple validators.